Melander97/Beach-Buddy/client/README.md

 Locally the server runs on http://localhost:4000/ with the installation above.

+Create a account for Mongo DB and set up a new connection with your URI Connect with your URI
 A database will have to be created in Mongo DB.